szimszon/skill-shell/README.md

 ## Usage

-Place a shell scipt like:
+Place a shell scipt like this:

 ```